StarlingXWeb/starlingx-website/src/pages/blog/starlingx-intel-vran-boost.md

 A StarlingX application package is a compressed tarball containing a metadata.yaml file, a manifest.yaml, FluxCD manifest files, and a charts directory containing helm charts and a checksum.md5 file.
 The metadata.yaml file contains reference to the application name, version, references to StarlingX maintained docker images for Intel vRAN Boost Kubernetes Operator.

-The Intel vRAN Boost Kubernetes Operator application package is saved in StarlingX Operating System during system installation, but not applied by default.
-When system administrators plan to configure StarlingX Cloud Platform for vRAN application deployments, they can deploy the Intel vRAN Boost Kubernetes Operator system application by using `system` CLI commands.
+The Intel vRAN Boost Kubernetes Operator application package is saved on the StarlingX system during installation, but not applied by default.
+When system administrators configure the StarlingX platform for vRAN application deployments, they can deploy the Intel vRAN Boost Kubernetes Operator application by using `system` CLI commands.

 Please refer to the detailed [procedure for how to deploy and validate Intel vRAN Boost Kubernetes Operator](https://docs.starlingx.io/node_management/kubernetes/hardware_acceleration_devices/configure-sriov-fec-operator-to-enable-hw-accelerators-for-hosted-vran-containarized-workloads.html) in StarilngX documentation.